London Road scheme

 Starbucks wins appeal

-In December 2009 the Planning Inspectorate allowed Starbucks' appeal against an enforcement notice issued by Oxford City Council, and planning permission has been granted for mixed use as retail and café.
+In December 2009 the Planning Inspectorate allowed Starbucks’ appeal against an enforcement notice issued by Oxford City Council, and planning permission was granted for mixed use as retail and café.

 Pizza Hut now in Cherwell Drive

-Pizza Hut is now open in the former Chandler's Estate Agents premises at 18 Cherwell Drive.
+Pizza Hut opened in the former Chandler’s Estate Agents premises at 18 Cherwell Drive.

-An application for "change of use of ground floor from financial and professional services (use class A2) to hot food takeaway (use class A5)" was approved, along with a second application for "Display of adverts.
-1 x internally illuminated fascia sign and 1 x internally illuminated projecting sign."
+An application for “change of use of ground floor from financial and professional services (use class A2) to hot food takeaway (use class A5)” was approved (09/01328/FUL), along with a second application for “Display of adverts.
+1 x internally illuminated fascia sign and 1 x internally illuminated projecting sign” (09/01329/ADV).

-A planning application seeking to convert 2 Cherwell Drive: (formerly Spink Insurance) into flats has been approved.
+A planning application seeking to convert 2 Cherwell Drive (formerly Spink Insurance) into flats was approved ( 09/01927/FUL).

 Illegal workers arrested